nicholaswilde/recipes/docs/desserts/the-best-lemon-meringue-pie.md

 Spread the prepared filling in the shell and bake for 10 to 15 minutes or until the filling is just set.
 Remove pie and return oven to 375°F.

+## :pencil: Instructions - Meringue

 ### Step 7

-Meringue: While pie is baking, make the meringue.
+While pie is baking, make the meringue.
 Beat the egg whites until frothy, add the cream of tartar and continue beating until rounded peaks form.
 Beat in superfine sugar and vanilla.

 ### Step 8